Rokutann/npy.el/README.md

 * spawn multiple virtualenv-dedicated inferior python processes for multiple Pipenv projects
-* send Python code chunks from multiple Python sources in a Pipenv project to the virtualenv-dedicated inferior python process for the project
+* send Python code chunks from multiple Python files in a Pipenv project to the virtualenv-dedicated inferior python process for the project
 * dispatch Python code chunks to the appropriate virtualenv-dedicated inferior python process when you have spawned multiple virtualenv-dedicated inferior